 - Person detection included: The only camera of the three to include artificial intelligence.

-Unfortunately, the Nest Cam IQ Indoor has no local storage and pretty pricey cloud storage.
+Unfortunately, the Nest Cam IQ Indoor has no local storage.
 It’s also one of the more expensive home security cameras on the market.
 Check out our full review of the Nest Cam IQ Indoor.

 Still not in love?
 Read about the best security cameras of 2019.